 Birth injuries are not only physically traumatic to a newborn baby, but they are also emotionally and psychologically traumatic to the family as a whole.
 Multiple surgeries can be tremendously expensive and be a burdensome drain on a family’s pocketbook.

 If this sounds like what your family is going through, there is most certainly help available.
 Talk to Birth Injury Guide about your options.
-If your baby’s injuries are the result of a negligent healthcare provider, you may have an actionable claim.
+If your baby’s injuries are the result of a negligent healthcare provider, you may have an actionable birth injury compensation claim.
 Contact Birth Injury Guide to find out your options for holding the at-fault party accountable for your baby’s birth injury.

 For a free case review, call 1-877-415-6603, or get started by completing our online form.